elastic/harp/samples/onboarding/3-secret-bundle/3-template.md

 }
 ```

-* `product` path compoent is extracted from `selector.product`
+* `product` path component is extracted from `selector.product`
 * `version` path component is extracted from `selector.version`

 #### Application secrets

 > Protobuf definition - [ApplicationComponentNS](https://github.com/elastic/harp/blob/main/api/proto/harp/bundle/v1/template.proto#L151)

-An `application` is an instance of a `product` running an a `platform` at a
+An `application` is an instance of a `product` running on a `platform` at a
 `quality` stage level.

 > Application secrets are shared by all instances of the same software.
-Secrets
+Secret
-> must not be identic for different platform / quality.
+> values must not be identical for different platform / quality.

 ```yaml
 spec: